 Proposed Use of Funds

 Not to exceed $250,000.
-IDFG will be reimbursed for staff time travel expenses and/or the acquisition of contract support to work as identified in Table 1.
+IDFG will be reimbursed for staff time and/or the acquisition of contract support to work as identified in Table 1.
 Work time and funding proportions in Table 1 are estimated and may be adjusted as the project is implemented.

 Deliverables